 Before becoming an attorney, Kelsey served in national security positions in the federal government for over a decade, first on active duty in the U.S. Air Force and later as a civil servant in the Office of the Secretary of Defense.
 She served on engagements in the Asia Pacific, Central America, and South America, a deployment to Iraq, and a diplomatic tour at the U.S. Embassy in Islamabad, Pakistan.
-She was a 2011 Presidential Management Fellow.
+She is a distinguished graduate of the Russian language program at the Defense Language Institute and was a 2011 Presidential Management Fellow.

 Kelsey serves on the Board of Directors of the Bay Area Lawyer Chapter of the American Constitution Society.
-She enjoys hiking, cycling, road trips, and rock and roll.
+A former ocean lifeguard and triathlete, Kelsey now enjoys hiking, cycling, road trips, and rock and roll.